jariou/omdk/README.md

 ## Generating losses

-`generate_losses.py` is an executable script which, given a model analysis settings JSON file, model data and some other parameters, can generate a (Bash) shell script containing ktools commands to calculate losses, and also execute the generated script to generate those outputs using the installed ktools framework.
+`generate_losses.py` is an executable script which, given Oasis files, model analysis settings JSON file, model data, and some other parameters, can generate losses using the installed ktools framework.
 The script can be called directly from the command line given the following arguments (in no particular order)

+    ./generate_losses.py -o /path/to/oasis/files
-    ./generate_losses.py -j /path/to/analysis/settings/json/file
+                         -j /path/to/analysis/settings/json/file
-                         -s <ktools script name (without file extension)>
                          -m /path/to/model/data
                          -r /path/to/model/run/directory
-                         -n <number of ktools calculation processes to use>
-                         [--execute | --no-execute]
+                         [-s <ktools script name (without file extension)>] [-n <number of ktools calculation processes to use>] [--execute | --no-execute]

 When calling the script this way paths can be given relative to the script, in particular, file paths should include the filename and extension.
 The ktools script name should not contain any filetype extension, and the model run directory can be placed anywhere in the parent folder common to `omdk` and the model keys server repository.

-The model run directory must contain the analysis settings JSON file and either the actual model data or at least symlinked model data files (in the `static` subfolder).
-It must have the following folder structure
+The script creates a time-stamped folder in the model run directory and sets that as the new model run directory, copies the analysis settings JSON file into the run directory and creates the following folder structure

     ├── analysis_settings.json
     ├── fifo/